Vociferix/stipp/README.md

 ## Limitations

-1. Due to being distinct types, `stipp` integers can not be transparently used with the STL or other libraries that are not aware of `stipp`.
-Such usage will involve frequent casting to and from built-in integer types, which can easily become an entrypoint for conversion bugs.
+Due to being distinct types, `stipp` integers can not be transparently used with the STL or other libraries that are not aware of `stipp`.
+Such usage will involve frequent casting to and from built-in integer types, which could become an entrypoint for conversion bugs.

-2. By default, STL type traits (and related concepts) such as `std::is_integeral`, `std::is_arithmetic`, `std::is_signed`, etc do not work with `stipp` integer types.
-The `STIPP_UB_TRAITS` macro can be defined to override these traits to work with `stipp` integer types, but the standard specifies that this has undefined behavior.
-As such, this feature may not work as expected under all compilers and is gated behind this feature macro.
-Note that `stipp` provides it's own version of these traits in the `stipp` namespace that will work as expected.

 ## How It Works
 `stipp` takes inspiration from `std::byte`, which is defined as: